 The Batu Caves have been a Hindu pilgrimage site for centuries, attracting millions of visitors from around the world each year.

-During our three-week Southeast Asian honeymoon, my husband and I explored these remarkable caves.
+During our three-week Southeast Asian honeymoon, my husband and I explored these remarkable caves in Malaysia.

 The moment we arrived, we were struck by the impressive size and the sense of reverence that filled the place.